Milton H. Erickson: Early life and education

 In his late 40s Erickson developed post-polio syndrome.
 This resulted in additional muscle loss and pain.
 At that time Erickson, his wife Elizabeth, and his family of five children left Detroit and his position at Eloise State Hospital and relocated in Phoenix, Arizona, where they believed the weather conditions would be conducive to his healing.
 There Erickson established himself in private practice, working out of his home for the remainder of his life.

 In Phoenix, Erickson became active in the Society for Clinical and Educational Hypnosis (SCEH).
 This organization promoted research and taught physicians how to use clinical hypnosis.
 Due to personality clashes and strong feelings regarding the most effective ways in which to bring clinical hypnosis into the hands of practicing physicians and dentists, Erickson broke away from the SCEH and formed the American Society of Clinical Hypnosis (ASCH) in July 1957.
 For a decade he was the founding editor of the American Journal of Clinical Hypnosis and had at least one article in every issue.
 He dedicated the next two decades of his life to professional writing, teaching other professionals, and maintaining a private practice.
 This was a productive period during which he developed and refined his own unique style of hypnotherapy, which caught the attention of other notables.

 His ongoing relationship with Gregory Bateson led some to take an interest in Erickson's unique communication skills and therapeutic approaches.
 In 1973 Jay Haley published Uncommon Therapy, a book that first brought Erickson and his approaches to the attention of those outside the clinical hypnosis community.
 Erickson's fame and reputation spread rapidly, and so many people wished to meet him that he began holding teaching seminars.
 These continued until his death.

 Throughout his professional career Erickson collaborated with a number of serious students.
 Colleagues who recognized the uniqueness and effectiveness of Erickson's approaches collected his publications into many volumes.
 His weekly workshops remained popular until his death.
 Towards the end of his life, Erickson's students began to formulate conceptual frameworks for his work and to explain and characterize it in their own way.
-Those efforts have influenced a vast number of psychotherapeutic directions, including brief therapy, family systems therapy, neuro-linguistic programming, to name only a few.
+Those efforts have influenced a vast number of psychotherapeutic directions, including brief therapy, family systems therapy, neuro-linguistic programming, among others.

-Milton H. Erickson died in March 1980, aged 78, leaving behind his wife Elizabeth, four sons, four daughters, and a lasting legacy to the worlds of psychology, psychiatry, psychotherapy, hypnotherapy, pedagogics and communications.
+Milton H. Erickson died in March 1980, aged 78, leaving behind his wife Elizabeth, four sons, four daughters.

 Hypnosis

-Milton Erickson dedicated his professional career to the advancement of the use of hypnosis in the context of medicine.
-He was committed to scientific methodology and a staunch advocate of the regulated professional training for practitioners.
-The investigations of Erickson in the first half of the 20th century were particularly influential on the second half.
-Erickson's clinical innovations on the practice of hypnosis are credited with inspiring its renaissance and arousing a new generation of practitioners.